 Beyond enhanced security, smart accounts transform how users interact with digital assets by supporting:

 These robust features support BMIC’s mission to make quantum-safe computing widely available and accessible to all users.
 As the vulnerabilities of EOAs become more pronounced, shifting toward smart account architectures is crucial for futureproofing both user assets and blockchain systems.
-For more information on BMIC’s core mission and team, visit the BMIC team page.
+For more information on BMIC’s core mission and team, visit the

 Implementing hybrid signature engines within Hybrid Key Management Systems is a fundamental step towards securing digital transactions in the face of quantum threats.
 Hybrid signature engines integrate both classical and post-quantum cryptography (PQC) methods, allowing for continued compatibility with current systems while preparing for future quantum-powered attacks.